-- Unbalanced transmission the controlling station controls the data traffic by polling the controlled outstations sequentially.
+- Unbalanced transmission the controlling (primary) station controls the data traffic by polling the controlled (secondary) outstations sequentially.
 It initiates all the message transfers while the controlled outstations only respond to these messages.
-The following services are supported: - o SEND/NO REPLY for global messages and for cyclic set-point commands - SEND/CONFIRM for control commands and set-point commands - o REQUEST/RESPOND for polling data from the controlled outstations - Balanced transmission in this mode, each station can initiate message transfer.
+The following services are supported: - SEND/NO REPLY for global messages and for cyclic set-point commands - o SEND/CONFIRM for control commands and set-point commands - REQUEST/RESPOND for polling data from the controlled outstations - Balanced transmission (also called peer-to-peer communication) in this mode, each station can initiate message transfer, i.e., may act as primary station.
 The stations can act simultaneously as controlling stations and controlled stations (they are called combined stations).
-The balanced transmission is restricted to point-to-point and to multiple point-to-point configurations.
-Supported services are: - SEND/CONFIRM - o SEND/NO REPLY this can be initiated only by a controlling station with a broadcast address in a multiple point-to-point configuration
+The balanced transmission is restricted to point-to-point and to multiple pointto-point configurations.
+Supported services are: - o SEND/CONFIRM - SEND/NO REPLY this can be initiated only by a controlling station with a broadcast address in a multiple point-to-point configuration